Tabitha001/MAVEN-ELECTRONICS/README.md

 ## 📊Live Dashboard Link

 A link to the published Power BI dashboard, featuring:
--Fully interactive visualizations and slicers -Automated calculations and DAX-powered metrics -Navigation buttons for seamless report exploration -Dynamic filtering by year, region, product category, generation, and more Optimized layout for desktop and presentation mode
+- Fully interactive visualizations and slicers
+- Automated calculations and DAX-powered metrics
+- Navigation buttons for seamless report exploration
+- Dynamic filtering by year, region, product category, generation, and more Optimized layout for desktop and presentation mode

 ---